null-dev/java-diff/README.md

 <strong>1.
 How large can the files I patch be?</strong><br>
 Java-diff prefers size over speed, it is able to patch files as large as you want, as long as the .diff file fits in memory!<br><br>
 <strong>2.
 Why does java-diff leave a [something].patch file?</strong><br>
-This file is used while patching.
-It should have been deleted after the patching process but it is still there, it means java-diff has crashed.
+This is a temporary file is used while patching.
+It should have been deleted after the patching process but if it is still there, it means java-diff has crashed and your patch was not applied.
 You should remove it before starting a new operation.<br><br>

 # NOTE #
 Use this responsibly, I will not take responsibility of anything that happens to your program because someone has modified your program with this.!